bgronas/test666/content/post/2023-04-16/index.md

-# How to do it
+# An example: how you can do it
 Since you are aware of costs of your Infrastructure, you are probably using more than one technology from VMware.

-In this article I have made a suggestion using  Orchestrator, Python, and vRealize (Aria) Automation to accomplish a simple way to implement Power Off and Power On schedules for you Datacenter.
+In this article I have made a suggestion using  Orchestrator, Python, and Aria (Aria) Automation to accomplish a simple way to implement Power Off and Power On schedules for you Datacenter.

+### Requirements

+To go through with this you need <u>Aria Automation</u>.
+Aria Automation contains Aria Orchestrator and Aria Service Broker that we show in this context.  *Aria Automation also contains SaltStack Config but we’re not using that this time.*

+A little Python knowledge is OK, but not necessary, because we are providing you with the scripts you need.

+# **Using the Self Service portal**

-## Requesting a deployment with power save
+### Requesting a deployment with power save

 To simplify the consumption of IT services for users by using a `Self-Service Provisioning` in a portal.
 In this Multi-Cloud Management service catalog, we as an IT team have predefined our service offering.
 Here I have a Catalog Item called **Save Power**, that will deploy virtual machines and tag them with the tag *“powersave”*. ![](./images/index/image-20230416133607849.png)
 #### Request